duggabe/gr-control/README.md

     `python3 -u SSB_xmt.py`
 4. A new window will open showing an Audio Gain control, Output Level control, and an oscilloscope display.
 The NFM_xmt screen also has a selector for PL tones.
 Using a tone of 0.0 turns off the PL.

+### File Transfer using Packets

+For documentation on the Packet modules, refer to [File transfer using Packet and BPSK](https://wiki.gnuradio.org/index.php?title=File_transfer_using_Packet_and_BPSK).

 <a name="loopback"/>

 ## Loopback Testing
 There are two flowgraphs included to allow loopback testing of a transmitter and a receiver without using SDR hardware.
 Either operates **in place of** the `xmt_rcv_switch` program.
 The `loopback_test` is a simple one for the NFM and SSB modulation methods.
-The `chan_loopback` is for the digital modes such as BPSK packet.
+The `chan_loopback` is for digital modes such as BPSK packet.
 It allows introduction of noise, frequency offset, and timing offset.

 1. Open a terminal window.
 2. Go to the gr-control folder.
 ```
 cd ~/gr-control
 ```
-3. Execute one of the looback programs.
+3. Execute one of the loopback programs.
     `python3 -u loopback_test.py`
     `python3 -u chan_loopback.py`
 4. A new window will open showing a chooser for the Sample rate.
 For the version 3.9 and 3.10 programs, select 768kHz.